fredloader/Getting-and-Cleaning-Data-Course-Project/README.md

 run_analysis.R is the script we will run for the course project.

-The datasets are from the UCI Machine Learning Repository on the Human Activity Recognition Using Smartphones study: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Where:
- 		X_test.txt is the Test dataset y_test.txt contains the Test labels (activity) subject_test.txt contains the subjects who performed the activity features.txt contains feature information

 On line 11, let's read in the feature names first as we will use it for both the Test and Training sets

 On line 14, let's read in the test data sets X_test.txt, y_test.txt and subject_test.txt into tables with "Test" prefixes.